Michele Hunter on the Issues

 Jobs and the Economy

-We need to have a pro-growth agenda in Illinois that reduces taxes and encourages businesses to set up shop here instead of fleeing to other states where they have a pro-business stature.
+We need to have a pro-growth agenda in Illinois that reduces taxes and encourages businesses to set up shop here instead of fleeing to other states where they have policies that support economic growth and job creation.

 Public Safety